Korea Sector Momentum: 24.23% CAGR, +18.68% Annual Alpha Over KOSPI (2000-2025)

 • Jegadeesh, N., & Titman, S. (1993).
 Returns to buying winners and selling losers: Implications for stock market efficiency.
 The Journal of Finance, 48(1), 65-91.

-Data: Ceta Research (FMP financial data warehouse), KSC (Korea Stock Exchange), 2000-2025 Backtest: 26 years, 104 quarters, 0.1% transaction costs, equal weight, exchange-specific market cap threshold Past performance doesn't guarantee future results.
+Data: Ceta Research (FMP financial data warehouse), KSC (Korea Stock Exchange), 2000-2025 Backtest: 26 years, 104 quarters, 0.1% transaction costs, equal weight, exchange-specific market cap threshold Past performance does not guarantee future results.
 This is educational content, not investment advice.